fluxninja/aperture/docs/content/applying-policies/quota-scheduler/external-rate-limiting.md

 ```

 External Rate Limiting is a technique to limit the number of outgoing requests
 from services to an external API server.
-Turning apps into spend aware and stay
+Turning your apps into spend aware and
-within quota limits to avoid cost overages.
-However, not all workloads are on
+keeping them within quota limits to avoid cost overages.
+However, not all
-same priority, based on application, their priority can be different.
-While
+workloads are on same priority, based on application, their priority can be
-doing external rate limiting, it is important to ensure prioritized access for
+different.
+While doing external rate limiting, it is important to ensure
-your critical workloads.
+prioritized access for critical workloads.
 This policy builds upon the
 [`Quota Scheduler`](/reference/policies/bundled-blueprints/policies/quota-scheduler.md)
 Blueprint, which comprises components like the token bucket rate limiting to
 ensure quota limits and a